List of memorials to George Sterling

 Poetry by George Sterling on 3 panels above arches in Court of Four Seasons, 1915 Panama-Pacific International Exposition world's fair, San Francisco.

-Memorials to American poet and playwright George Sterling (1869–1926) include a World War II ship named after him, sculptures portraying him, paintings of him and his works, streets named after him, George Sterling Park in San Francisco, memorial magazine issues dedicated to Sterling, monuments displaying his poetry, and Sterling's grave in Oakland, California.
+Memorials to American poet and playwright George Sterling (1869–1926) include a World War II ship named after him, sculptures portraying him, paintings of him and his works, streets named after him, George Sterling Park in San Francisco, memorial magazine issues dedicated to Sterling, memorial poems, monuments displaying his poetry, and Sterling's grave in Oakland, California.